 The snow showers had arrived in Scotland and there was snow everywhere.
-Just two days earlier I had watched snowflakes drifting down steadily from the kitchen window at my Stirling accommodations.
+Just two days earlier I had watched snowflakes drifting down steadily from the kitchen window at my Stirling accommodations (You’ll find lots of choices here.).
 I had already been to Edinburgh and Glasgow and the snow decided to show up just before my highland trip.

 Getting to a Cairngorm reindeer adventure

 The wild reindeer live in the Village of Glenmore.
 Take the road from Aviemore to Glenmore for 6 miles.
 Pass Loch Morlich and Glenmore Campsite on the right, then look out for the Reindeer sign.